iann0036/tf-cfn-provider/docs/providers/panos/ZoneEntry.md

 This resource allows you to add/update/delete a specific interface in a zone.

-This resource has some overlap with the `panos_zone` resource.
-If you want to use this resource with the other one, then make sure that your `panos_zone` spec does not define the `interfaces` field.
+This resource has some overlap with the `Terraform::Panos::Zone` resource.
+If you want to use this resource with the other one, then make sure that your `Terraform::Panos::Zone` spec does not define the `interfaces` field.

 This is the appropriate resource to use if you have a pre-existing zone